cloud9c/starch/README.md

 - treat body as a buffer/file
 	- https://honeyryderchuck.gitlab.io/httpx/wiki/Response-Handling#body-httpxresponsebody

-- make sure search only searches for 1
+- original vs extracted global settings
-- original vs extracted global and feed settings
+- reading parser can fail. need to assume some documents dont have extract mode (also if no url)

-- if reading parser fails, need to try again
+- offline search

 - highlighting
 - progress tracker